 Vitamin D is a hormone like thyroid, estrogen or testosterone and it acts more like a hormone with receptor sites on healthy cells and even more on cancer cells.
 A deficiency plays a crucial role in increased risk of cancer and a number of other illnesses.
 Fat soluble vitamins, such as vitamins K2, A and E, all work synergistically for optimal health and are necessary for optimal use of Vitamin D. Sufficient vitamin K2 helps to ensure that calcium is bound and held in bones and at the same time is removed from our arteries, joints or other tissues where it doesn’t belong.
 Vitamin K2 also inhibits cancer cell lines, such as colon, breast, leukemia, brain and many more.

-Blueberries and Walnuts Boost brain health with this combination–there is synergy between blueberries and almost every other food (including other fruits and berries).
+Blueberries and Walnuts boost brain health with this combination–there is synergy between blueberries and almost every other food (including other fruits and berries).
 If you eat blueberries with walnuts, that’s better than just either by itself.
+This pair will improve blood flow to your brain and heart to maximize each other’s benefits.
 Love dark chocolate?
 Add some to the mix.
 Chocolate and berries are both very high in antioxidants, but when eaten together your body absorbs the nutrients up to three times better.
-This pair will improve blood flow to your brain and heart to maximize each other’s benefits.
+(More on chocolate below).

 Is the scent of your neighbor’s grilled steak making your mouth water?
 Join the fun, but you might want to serve your grilled steak smothered in garlic and rosemary, and alongside a kale or tomato salad.

 Meat and Spices